The Basics of Intuitive Eating

 Why does Intuitive Eating reject the diet mentality?

 Dieting disconnects you from your body's wisdom, including your own internal cues that tell you what, when, and how much to eat.
-Focusing on a number, such as your weight, interferes with your ability to listen to your body and reinforces problematic eating and exercise behaviors.
+Focusing on numbers, such as pounds, calories or points, interferes with your ability to listen to your body and leads to problematic eating and exercise behaviors.

 When you diet, you eat according to a set of external rules (e.g., calories, points, grams, forbidden foods, pre-determined schedule, etc.) rather than honoring your body’s needs, desires and preferences.

-Restricting the timing, amount, and type of food eaten is not sustainable, flexible, pleasurable or empowering.
+Restricting the timing, amount, and type of food eaten is not intuitive, sustainable, flexible, pleasurable or empowering.
 Dieting erodes your ability to trust your body and your instincts, and negatively impacts your physical and psychological wellbeing.

 While almost any diet can result in initial short-term weight loss, the most predictable outcome of dieting is weight cycling (yo-yo dieting), which can have a detrimental impact on your health.
 The majority of dieters are unable to maintain their weight loss and an estimated two-thirds of dieters regain more weight than they lost.

 When dieters “fail” a diet, the natural response is to try another diet.
 The only winner in this vicious cycle is the $72 billion diet industry—an industry that has a 95 percent failure rate yet thrives on repeat customers.